 How much of the business is new design versus redesign for both pools and landscaping?

-All of Pembrooke's work is new design.
-Even when we tackle a project that has an existing pool, generally the pool is removed and we start with a blank canvas.
+CP Complete is known for new construction as well as renovation.
+However, even when we tackle a project that has an existing pool, generally the pool is removed and we start with a blank canvas.
 Our clients like to bring their own vision and needs and combine them with our experience and sensibilities.

 What's the most "outrageous" request that has been made of you with regards to landscape and pool design?

-Pembrooke works with local companies, including nurseries, whenever possible.
-(Courtesy Photo)
+CP Complete works with local companies, including nurseries, whenever possible (Photo: Stacy Wickham Photography)

 We are seeing an ever increasing desire to bring technology, specifically high-end audio, and video to the overall design.
 We recently completed a pavilion with three televisions that were incorporated into a design that had already included a full kitchen and custom fireplace.
 The look and feel of an outdoor sports bar blends seamlessly with the tennis court, pool, and spa.